-The environmental values of the airshed for the affected area(s) should be described in terms of the Environmental Protection (Air) Policy 2008 (EPP (Air)).
+The environmental values of the airshed for the affected area(s) should be described in terms of the Environmental Protection (Air) Policy 2008 (EPP (Air).
+Assess whether any air quality objectives are needed in addition to those in the EPP(Air).

 This section defines and describes the objectives and practical measures for protecting or enhancing environmental values for air, to describe how nominated quantitative standards and indicators may be achieved, and how the achievement of the objectives will be monitored, audited and managed.
-Information should be submitted on the use of new technologies to reduce air emissions from the stack/s or other emission sources.